microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 ## Registering Azure Active Directory App

-Done automatically.
+The **Publish.ps1** script will automatically configure this step.

 ## Creating your Resource Group

-Done automatically.
+The **Publish.ps1** script will automatically configure this step.

 ## Creating Managed Identity

-Done automatically.
+The **Publish.ps1** script will automatically configure this step.

 ## Creating Role Assignment

-Done automatically.
+The **Publish.ps1** script will automatically configure this step.

 ## Deploying Resources to Azure

-Done automatically.
+The **Publish.ps1** script will automatically configure this step.

 ## Updating Azure Active Directory App

-Done automatically.
+The **Publish.ps1** script will automatically configure this step.

 **Congratulations!** Your instance of the tool should now be deployed on Azure!

 If your **deployment failed** click [here](./TROUBLESHOOTING.md) for help.

-Now we have to configure the tool on your institution's LMS.
+Once the tool has been successfully deployed, the next step is to configure the tool on your institution's LMS.

 # Configuring the tool on your LMS